RazrFalcon/cargo-bloat/README.md

  0.8%   2.1% 105.7KiB regex_syntax
 38.2% 100.0%   4.8MiB .text section size, the file size is 12.7MiB

-Warning: numbers above are a result of guesswork.They are not 100% correct and never will be.
+Warning: numbers above are a result of guesswork.
+They are not 100% correct and never will be.
 ```

 Flags specific for `cargo-bloat`: